 Potatoes are prone to a number of potato plant diseases not to mention susceptible to insect attack and Mother Nature’s whims.
-Amongst these potato plant diseases is potato leafroll virus.
+Amongst these potato plant diseases is the potato leafroll virus.
 What is potato leafroll and what are the symptoms of potato leafroll virus?

 What is Potato Leafroll?